VerschaerenJeroen/appium/README.md

 -   [Appium Inspector](https://github.com/appium/appium-inspector/releases)
 -   [Java 8 JRE](https://www.java.com/nl/download/ie_manual.jsp)

+## Get your phone ready

+On your phone activate Developer options:
+-   Go to: settings > about phone > software information.
+-   Click 7 times on Build number
+Activate USB debugging:
+-   Go back to settings menu and look for Developer options
+-   Get into Developer option and activate USB debugging
+-   Make sure that USB configuration is set as PTP

+Now your phone is ready to connect with your PC.

 ## Getting Started with Android Studio

 Firstly we open `Android Studio` and will configure the `SDK Manager` which you can find in `More Actions` or `Options`.
 This will open a menu that is called `Android SDK`, here you will choose an android SDK.
 I have chosen for `Android 12.0` as my physical android device runs Android 12.
 Then open the menu called `SDK tools`.
 Here we will first check `Hide obsolete packages` at the bottom right.